pymor/pymor/README.md

 pyMOR also provides bindings to matrix equation solvers (in `pymor.bindings`), which are needed for the system-theoretic methods and need to be installed separately.
-The following solver libraries are included:
+Bindings for the following solver libraries are included:

 * [Py-M.E.S.S.](https://www.mpi-magdeburg.mpg.de/projects/mess)